 SPM in ambient conditions

-Atomic Force Microscopy (AFM) in contact or dynamic modes for topographic characterization in parallel with other surface properties: conductivity (C-AFM), electrostatic force (EFM), surface potential (KPFM), magnetostatic force (MFM), capacitance (SCM), spreading resistance (SSRM), piezoelectric response (PFM).
-This class also includes scanning tunneling microscopy (STM) in air or in an electrolyte with variable potential (ECSTM).
+Atomic Force Microscopy (AFM) in contact or dynamic modes for topographic characterisation can work in parallel with other surface properties: conductivity (C-AFM), electrostatic force (EFM), surface potential (KPFM), magnetostatic force (MFM), capacitance (SCM), spreading resistance (SSRM), piezoelectric response (PFM).

-AFM in ambient conditions and in non-contact mode can create chemical patterns on a surface with sub-10 nm resolution.
-For example, the surface can be locally oxidized to change its interaction force with other entities.
-The modified surface can selectively change the attraction to nanoentities, to create for example single lines or molecules or guiding patterns for directed self-assembly of block co-polymers.
+O-SPL in non-contact mode can also create chemical patterns on a surface with sub-10 nm resolution.
+The surface can be locally oxidised to change its interaction force with other entities.
+For example, the modified surface can selectively change the attraction towards polymers chains, to single lines of molecules or as guiding patterns for directed self-assembly of block co-polymers.